Unity-Technologies/com.unity.search.extensions/README.md

 ## Dependency Viewer

 This package contains a prototype for a Dependency Viewer.
-More details can be found [here](Documentation~/index.md).
+More details can be found in our documentation [wiki](https://github.com/Unity-Technologies/com.unity.search.extensions/wiki/dependency-viewer).

 - **21.2**
 - **Unity 2021.2 and more**